LaunchCodeEducation/lchs/src/chapters/booleans-and-conditionals/boolean-expressions.rst

 The ``==`` operator is one of seven common **comparison operators**.

-.. index:: ! operand
+.. index:: operand

-.. admonition:: Vocabulary
+.. admonition:: Note

-   The values on either side of an operator are called **operands**.
+   Remember: The values on either side of an operator are called **operands**.

 .. index:: ==, ! !=, ! <, ! >, ! <=, ! >=, ! in